 Farro is an ancient grain that’s a staple in many Italian kitchens.
-It can be used in soups, salads, stews, risotto and other recipes in place of rice or quinoa.
+It can be used in soups, salads, stews, risotto, and other recipes in place of rice or quinoa.
 It’s a wonderful source of protein and fiber.
+It can take a while to cook through.
+Instant Pot farro is easy to make and a great base for many wonderful farro recipes.

 For years we did Meatless Mondays in our house.
 As my husband started to spend more time in the gym and his protein needs increased we got out of the habit.

-How to Make Farro in an Instant Pot
+How to Cooking Farro in the Instant Pot

 - 2 cups water